 How long does it take for Imodium to work?

-Also called loperamide, Imodium is the common name for a go-to treatment for diarrhoea, in particular sudden diarrhoea.
+Also called loperamide, Imodium capsules are a common go-to treatment for diarrhoea, in particular sudden diarrhoea.
 When the time comes for Imodium, you’ll probably need it to work as quickly as possible.
 So if you’re wondering how long it takes to feel the benefits, then read on.

-Diarrhoea is a very common condition and not usually a cause for concern here in the UK.
+Diarrhoea is a very common condition, and while most cases are mild, it can sometimes require medical attention.
 The most common cause is gastroenteritis.
 People often suffer diarrhoea when travelling abroad when they are exposed to food they are not used to eating.
-It can also be the result of stress, allergies, medication or Irritable Bowel Syndrome (IBS).
+It can also be the result of stress, allergies, medication, or irritable bowel syndrome (IBS).

 What causes diarrhoea?